True success is doing this skill

 True success is being able to root for everyone.

-However, we too often feel threatened by others having success, because somehow it means that we can’t be successful too.
+However, instead, we feel threatened by others having success, because somehow it means that we can’t be successful too.

 Inter-team conflicts are based on the belief that success is limited.
 Therefore, we operate on the actions that not only do I need to be the best that I can be, but remove any obstacle in that path, including anyone vying for my position or record.

-We perpetuate this notion and create a culture of it.
+We sadly perpetuate this notion and create a culture of it.

 Whenever we call out someone, put down a coach, or another company, we are doing so based out of fear.
 I hate it when I notice that I’m rooting against someone or envious of other’s success.
 It’s just based out of a fear that I won’t reach my own goals.
 I’m aware of it, but it still happens from time to time.